apache/druid/docs/querying/sql.md

 SELECT * FROM druid.foo WHERE dim1 like CONCAT('%', CAST (?
 AS VARCHAR), '%')
 ```

-Arrays can also be passed as dynamic parameters.
+Dynamic parameters can also replace arrays, reducing the parsing time.

 for example:
 ```json